 Symptoms of Deformational Plagiocephaly

-The expert team at the Weill Cornell Craniofacial Program can evaluate your child and provide an accurate diagnosis.
+The expert team at the Weill Cornell Medicine Craniofacial Program can evaluate your child and provide an accurate diagnosis.
 If you have any concerns about your child’s head shape, request an appointment to see one of our specialists to rule out other craniofacial disorders.

-The Weill Cornell Brain and Spine team offers a comprehensive plagiocephaly clinic.
+The Weill Cornell Medicine Brain and Spine Center team offers a comprehensive plagiocephaly clinic.
 This clinic, run by our advanced provider team, provides comprehensive evaluation, management, and treatment for children with positional plagiocephaly.
 To make an appointment, please call 212-746-2363.

 Request an Appointment | Refer a Patient